 Year Began: 2010

-Following the success of the 2022 ETIS Hybrid Event and the success of the 2020/21 Emerging Technologies Webinar Series, PNAMP and StreamNet are collaborating again to host a webinar series on topics related to emerging technologies for aquatic monitoring and data management.
-The aim of this project is to bring together monitoring professionals, project managers, data collectors, data managers, and data consumers to showcase how they implement the latest technologies in aquatic monitoring.
-This upcoming webinar series also provides an outlet to illustrate how monitoring has improved with emerging tech, and it provides a space to network with other monitoring professionals implementing new technologies or old technologies in new ways.
+Following the successes of the 2022 ETIS Hybrid Event and the 2020/21 Emerging Technologies Webinar Series, PNAMP and StreamNet collaborated again to host a webinar series on topics related to emerging technologies for aquatic monitoring and data management.
+The aim of the ETIS project is to bring together monitoring professionals, project managers, data collectors, data managers, and data consumers to showcase how they implement the latest technologies in aquatic monitoring.
+This webinar series also provided an outlet to illustrate how monitoring has improved with emerging tech, and it provided a space to network with other monitoring professionals implementing new technologies or old technologies in new ways.

 2025 ETIS Webinar Series